williamjwang/williamjwang/README.md

 - 👋 Hi, I’m @williamjwang!

-- 👀 I’m currently a third-year math and computer science double major at Rutgers University.
+- 👀 I’m currently a fourth-year (senior) math and computer science double major at Rutgers University.

-- 🌱 I’m currently learning about software methodology, algorithms, mathematical finance, and stochastic processes.
+- 🌱 I’m currently learning about machine learning and mathematical analysis.
 I'm also actively involved in the Rutgers Quantitative Finance Club as the mathematics chair, and enjoy playing the piano in my free time!

 - 📫 How to reach me:
   - Email: williamwang2468@gmail.com